ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 ![Cytochrome B Max.
 Parsimony Tree](../../results/figures/cytb.tree.species_names.red.png)

-We noted that the Cytochrome B tree delineates the Goura species in the same way as the trees based on either the full mitochondrial genome or the Cytochrome C subunits.
-We also note that it disagrees with the two other trees in its placement of Didunculus.
+We noted that there are ~2.5X more changes along the branches of the Cytochrome C subunits tree than the Cytochrome B tree; that the Cytochrome B tree disagrees with the two other trees in its placement of Didunculus strigirostris by placing it as a sister species to Caloenas nicobarica; and that all three trees dileneate the Goura species in the same way.

 [^1]: Bruxaux, Jade et al. (2018), ["Recovering the evolutionary history of crowned pigeons (Columbidae: Goura): Implications for the biogeography and conservation of New Guinean lowland birds"](https://www.sciencedirect.com/science/article/abs/pii/S1055790317308679) *Molecular Phylogenetics and Evolution*, 2018: vol. 120, pp. 248-258.